david-why/palettette/README.md

 Defines a function with the given index.

 Parameters:
-- G: The variable index for the parameter / output (0 to 255).
+- G: The variable index to receive the parameter (0 to 255).
 - B: The function index (0 to 255).

 ### 4. Try